Inference on the eigenvalues of the covariance matrix of a multivariate normal distribution--geometrical view--: Introduction

 Consider a normal distribution with zero mean and an unknown covariance matrix, $N(\bm{0}, \s).$ Let denote the eigenvalues of $\s$ by

 and eigenvectors matrix by $\Gam$, hence we have the spectral decomposition

 where $\diag(\lam)$ means the diagonal matrix with the $i$th diagonal element $\lambda_i$.
-It is needless to say that inference on $\s$ is an important task in many practical situations in such a diversity of fields as engineering, biology, chemistry, finance, psychology etc. Especially we often encounter the cases where the property of interest depends on $\s$ only through its eigenvalues $\lam$.
-We treat an inference problem on the eigenvalues in this paper.
+It is needless to say that the inference on $\s$ is an important task in many practical situations in such a diversity of fields as engineering, biology, chemistry, finance, psychology etc. Especially we often encounter the cases where the property of interest depends on $\s$ only through its eigenvalues $\lam$.
+We treat an inference problem on the eigenvalues $\lam$ from a geometrical point of view.